 Depending upon the student's disability and documentation, the following services are available:

-- Classroom Accommodations are available based on your documentation; examples of such accommodations are notetakers, scribes, and peer mentors.
+Classroom Accommodations are available based on your documentation; examples of such accommodations are notetakers and scribes.

 Who Can Benefit?